 This is the main reason why you should never trust a free VPN.

 To offer a free VPN service, is it necessary to have servers in various countries.
 For example, ExpressVPN has more than 1,000 servers located around the world.
-The cost, whether to maintain or rent them, is high, and can amount to thousands of dollars for each server, depending on the volume of the traffic they are able to withstand.
+The cost, whether to maintain or rent them, is high and can amount to thousands of dollars for each server, depending on the volume of the traffic they are able to withstand.

-Unless you believe that someone is going to be so generous as to spend thousands of dollars so that you can use a free VPN, the questions is: where does the money to offer a free VPN come from?
+Unless you believe that someone is going to be so generous as to spend thousands of dollars so that you can use a free VPN, the question is: where does the money to offer a free VPN come from?

 While I imagine that there are thousands of ways to make a profit off of a VPN, in the following sections, you will see some of the methods that the most famous VPNs use to make money.

-Some companies sell their users’ bandwidth
+2. Some companies sell their users’ bandwidth